Message Senders

 Before you can start sending messages you'll need to decide which approach you want to take to to implement message senders.
 There are three different configuration options ranging from least to most control.
 Please read the following sections for more detail.

-This is our no code option.
-It sends emails with our own Mandrill account as well as with our own templates.
-There is nearly no setup to get going but it also means there is no control over the email templates or the data that is sent.
+This is our no code option, and should only be used for testing purposes.
+It sends emails with OrderCloud's Mailchimp account as well as with our own templates.
+There is nearly no setup to get going but it also means there is no control over the email templates, sender, or subject line.

 To enable this option: